Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission

 \cchb{The top panel of Fig.~\ref{fig:extent} shows the time evolution of the SFR, AGN luminosity, and fractional contribution of the AGN to the IR luminosity.
 Near coalescence of the two galaxies, there is a strong starburst.
 The SFR then rapidly decays due to gas consumption (there is no cosmological gas accretion in this idealized simulation) and AGN feedback.
 Approximately 50 Myr after the peak SFR, the AGN luminosity peaks.
 During this period, both the newly formed stars and AGN are deeply obscured by dust.
 The AGN contributes $\ga 30\%$ of the IR luminosity for $\sim 0.5$ Gyr, starting at the peak of the starburst.
 The AGN luminosity then declines, decreasing below 10\% of its peak luminosity $\sim 100$ Myr later.}

 The lower part of Fig.~\ref{fig:extent} presents maps of the \jm{5\,$\mu$m, 115\,$\mu$m and 370\,$\mu$m} dust emission in the AGN-off (first column) and AGN-10x (second column) runs $\sim150$ Myr after \tpeak, \jm{a time at which there is significant dust-obscured star formation but the \cchb{dust-enshrouded} AGN dominates the luminosity (\lagnbol/\lsfbol$>1$); this time is marked by the dashed vertical line in the top panel.
 Given the short duration of the starburst and peak in AGN luminosity, most observations of heavily dust-obscured AGN should probe this phase (subsequent to the peak SFR and AGN luminosity), so these maps should be considered `representative'.
 Fig.~\ref{fig:extent} also shows} the difference between the \jm{AGN-10x and AGN-off simulations} (third column), which \jm{captures} the spatial extent of the dust emission \emph{powered by the AGN}.
 These maps have been convolved with a Gaussian with FWHM of 100 pc, \jm{representative} of spatially resolved studies of lensed systems at $z\sim2-3$ \jm{(e.g., \citealt{Swinbank2015,Sharda2018,Canameras2017,Massardi2018})}.
-The third column shows that the cold dust emission at \jm{far-IR wavelengths $\gtrsim100\,\mu$m} powered by the AGN consists of a compact nuclear component and a lower-surface-brightness extended component on kpc scales, clearly demonstrating that photons from the AGN heat cold dust throughout the host galaxy.